containers/buildah/docs/buildah-from.md

 **--decryption-key** *key*

-A reference required to perform decryption of container images.
-This should point to files which represent keys and/or certificates that can be used for decryption.
+The [keyfile[:passphrase]] to be used for decryption of images.
+Keyfile can point to keys and/or certificates.
 Decryption will be tried with all keys.
-This feature is still *experimental*.
+If the key is protected by a passphrase, it is required to be passed in the argument and ommitted otherwise.

 **--device**=*device*